DataBiosphere/toil/docs/running/cloud/clusterUtils.rst

 .. _destroyCluster:

-destroy-cluster Command
+Destroy-Cluster Command
 -----------------------

 The ``destroy-cluster`` command is the advised way to get rid of any Toil cluster launched using the :ref:`launchCluster` command.
-It ensures that all attached node, volumes, and security groups etc. are deleted.
-If a node or cluster in shut down using Amazon's online portal residual resources may still be in use in the background.
+It ensures that all attached nodes, volumes, security groups, etc. are deleted.
+If a node or cluster is shut down using Amazon's online portal residual resources may still be in use in the background.
 To delete a cluster run ::

     $ toil destroy-cluster CLUSTER-NAME-HERE